dan-menard/gira/README.md

 ## Run

-To run the project, clone this repo and run `npm server.js`.
+To run the project, clone this repo and run `node server.js`.
 The app is now available at localhost:8080.

 This project uses the JS `fetch` API, and I didn't polyfill it, so use a modern browser 🙂